- What is mercury?

 What is mercury?

-Mercury is technically a metal even though at room temperature it is a shiny, silver-white, odorless liquid.
-It can be found in thermometers and some electrical switches and small amounts can be found in compact fluorescent light bulbs.
+Mercury can be found in thermometers and some electrical switches and small amounts can be found in compact fluorescent light bulbs.
 Mercury has also been used in barometers, batteries, car switches, dental fillings, fungicides and some herbal and religious remedies.
-It also is used in gold mining.
-If not properly encased, such as in a thermometer, mercury can evaporate and release harmful mercury vapors.
+If not properly encased, mercury can evaporate and release harmful mercury vapors.

-The vapors released by mercury pose the greatest health risk.
-When small amounts of mercury are swallowed, less than 0.01% will be absorbed by the body; however, when mercury vapors are breathed in, about 80% of the mercury enters the bloodstream.
+If mercury is spilled, the vapors released can be a health risk.
+When small amounts of mercury are swallowed, less than 0.01 percent will be absorbed by the body; however, when mercury vapors are breathed in, about 80 percent of the mercury enters the bloodstream.
 A few drops of metallic mercury can create enough vapors to cause a health risk.
 The longer an individual breathes these vapors the greater their risk becomes.

 How can mercury affect me and my family’s health?